trmsmy/reInvent-2019/README.md

-## Welcome to GitHub Pages
+## re:Invent 2019

-I  to attend AWS re:Invent conference 2019.
-I wanted to summarize my notes from the sessions & workshops, I have attended or collected.
+Notes and references that I gathered from re:Invent Conference 2019.

 ### Sessions